|Nutrition Facts (per serving)|

-Preheat oven to 350 F. Spray a 9 by 13-inch glass baking dish with nonstick cooking spray and set aside.
+Preheat oven to 350 F. Spray a 9 x 13-inch glass baking dish with nonstick cooking spray and set aside.

 In a large saucepan, combine butter and olive oil over medium heat and heat until butter melts.
 Add onion and garlic; cook and stir until tender, about 6 to 7 minutes.

 Add curry powder to saucepan; cook and stir for 1 minute.
 (This helps bloom the spices in the curry powder and enhances the flavor.)

 Then add flour, salt, and pepper to saucepan; cook and stir for 2 minutes.
 Add coconut milk and chicken broth; bring to a simmer.
 Stir until thickened, about 3 to 4 minutes.
 Stir in raisins.

 Cut chicken breasts in half crosswise.
 Place chicken in prepared pan.
 Pour sauce evenly over chicken and move it around in the sauce so the bottom is coated.
 Sprinkle chicken with coconut.

 Bake for 35 to 45 minutes or until chicken is thoroughly cooked, 165 F on an instant-read thermometer.